-My life was forever changed six years ago, when I opened up my home—and my heart—to a young girl who needed me.
+My life was forever changed on the day I opened up my home—and my heart—to a young girl who needed me.
 The year that followed was filled with the ups and downs of foster parenting, all while still adjusting to my life as a widow.

 Taking on the challenge of an 11-year-old foster child, at a time when I could barely function myself, was insane.
 But there was something about her story that spoke to me; there was something about this precious child that made me want to help.
 What I didn’t know at the time was that she would help me, too.
 Yes, she helped me in more ways than I could have imagined.

 The Kid was going to be moving across the country to live with family, and I was going to be moving across the world to return to my adoptive home of Scotland.
 So together, we had a year to sort ourselves out for the great adventures our futures held for us.
 It was an emotional process for us both, but I’d like to think it was mostly positive.
 Although, sometimes I look back at our year together and I feel guilty.
 I feel like she would have been better off without someone who was on an emotional rollercoaster of their own.
 As The Kid was going through her own stresses (life in foster care is hell!), she challenged me; she was grieving her own losses (not death, but still losses) and she acted out in the way 11-year-old girls do.
 (I was 11 once; I get it!)

 But my own tenuous emotional state, brought on by my grief, meant that we sometimes shouted at each other.
 That shouting would get louder and louder until one or both of us were in tears.
 And then I found myself so afraid that my grief was only making her life harder.
 The Kid had been through enough; she certainly didn’t need her “responsible foster mum” having a shouting match with her.

 (Of course, I then have to ask: How many perfectly “normal” and “happy” mummy-daughter sets have had similar episodes?
 Probably all of them!!)